 Paying child support is a fact of life for many Texans.
-If you are reading these blog posts and are yourself a person who is obligated to pay child support then you likely have mixed emotions over this fact.
+If you are reading these blog posts and are yourself a person who is obligated to pay child support, then you likely have mixed emotions over this fact.
 For one, you may be frustrated to an extent by having to pay an ex-spouse money under any circumstances.
-Money fights and money problems may have been the root cause of your divorce is having to pay him or her money after the divorce may be more than annoying to you.
+Money fights and money problems may have been the root cause of your divorce is having to pay him, or her money after the divorce may be more than annoying to you.

 What happens if you lose your job during the pandemic?

-On top of that, the travel restrictions in other impacts of the pandemic directly led to people traveling much less often.
-As a result, people needed much less fuel, and oil and gas companies were having to store more fuel than normal.
-As a result, the price of oil dropped and we saw oil and gas companies layoff and furlough workers better pace that was dizzying.
-Our area's number one employer was knocked to its knees and the impacts were felt throughout the economy.
-Not only were oil and gas workers looking for work but those of you who work in areas of the economy that service oil and gas were also taken by surprise and oftentimes they go from work.
+On top of that, the travel restrictions in other pandemic impacts directly led to people traveling much less often.
+As a result, people needed much less fuel, and oil and gas companies had to store more fuel than normal.
+As a result, the oil price dropped, and we saw oil and gas companies lay off and furlough workers better pace that was dizzying.
+Our area's number one employer was knocked to its knees, and the impacts were felt throughout the economy.
+Not only were oil and gas workers looking for work but those of you who work in areas of the economy that service oil and gas were also taken by surprise, and oftentimes they go from work.

 You may have been able to work out a payment plan with your Co-parent as far as how to get back on track once some income was coming into your house.
 Otherwise, there may have been some problems when it came to getting child support paid while you were working multiple part-time jobs or simply looking for work.
 Your Co-parent may have even threatened to withhold the Visitation of your children during the time.
 Those child support payments were not being made.
 Hopefully, this did not occur as the failure to pay child support cannot be met by withholding Visitation or vice versa.

 The office of the attorney general child support division has on its website a Ledger where you can keep track of the Child Support payments that you have made.
-This allows you to keep it an accurate and up-to-date total of what your payments were supposed to be and where you are currently as far as having in arrearage reviewed.
+This allows you to keep an accurate and up-to-date total of what your payments were supposed to be and where you are currently as far as having in arrearage reviewed.
 This is a nice bit of information to have at your disposal as you will not have to rely upon yourself or your Co-parent to determine how much money he is currently outstanding in child support.

-Can you modify the amount of child support that you oh are apart of losing your job?
+Can you modify the amount of child support that you oh are a part of losing your job?

-However, if you have a master's job or have had a decrease in your income then you may want to consider working with your ex-spouse or with the attorney general directly to reduce the amount of child support that you have to pay.
+However, if you have a master's job or have had a decrease in your income, you may want to consider working with your ex-spouse or with the attorney general directly to reduce the amount of child support you have to pay.
 If nothing else, even if your child support obligation is not decreased, you may be able to have your arrearage put on hold and not be made to pay anything also until you could get your job back or find steady employment.
 This will be much better than having your arrearage immediately have to be paid back when you have no income.

 What can happen if your child support is not made timely?

 First of all, your Co-parent could hire an attorney to file an enforcement lawsuit against you.
-The enforcement lawsuit would note to a judge that you failed to make your child support payments as agreed to in your final decree of divorce is in a suit affecting the parent-child relationship.
-If you are found to violate your court orders then you not only could end up having to pay the Child Support arrearage but may also end up facing fines from the court for having violated the prior order and being made to pay your Co-parents attorneys fees in the process.
+The enforcement lawsuit would note to a judge that you failed to make your child support payments as agreed to in your final divorce decree is in a suit affecting the parent-child relationship.
+If you are found to violate your court orders, then you not only could end up having to pay the Child Support arrearage but may also end up facing fines from the court for having violated the prior order and being made to pay your Co-parents attorneys fees in the process.

 Can child support arrearages be eliminated in Texas?

-Now that we have covered all of these topics regarding child support in Texas we can then get into the meat and potatoes of today's blog post.
+Now that we have covered all of these topics regarding child support in Texas, we can then get into the meat and potatoes of today's blog post.
 Is it possible to have child support arrearages dismissed in Texas?

 Simply going to your Co-parent and asking her to ignore any child support that is owed still leaves you with an arrearage with the state on an official basis.
-If you first go to your Co-parent and speak to her about waiving any amount of child support that is owed I would then go back to the state to let them know that you have worked out this type of arrangement.
+If you first go to your Co-parent and speak to her about waiving any amount of child support owed, I would then go back to the state to let them know that you have worked out this type of arrangement.
 You may be able to subsequently set up a meeting to formalize the settlement negotiation that you had just completed with your Co-parent.
-Either way, you need to be able to communicate well with your Co-parent and with the state about any plans to have your child support arrearage dismissed.
+Either way, you need to communicate well with your Co-parent and with the state about any plans to have your child support arrearage dismissed.